stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 grapes, and mulberries, and its maize-growing and copper-using Indians.
-The execution of El Turco, the false native guide, was casually touched upon, and there was a mention of the cross which Coronado raised on the bank of a great river in the autumn of 1541--a cross bearing the inscription,  "Thus far came the great general, Francisco V&aacute;squez de Coronado ".
+The execution of El Turco, the false native guide, was casually touched upon, and there was a mention of the cross which Coronado raised on the bank of a great river in the autumn of 1541--a cross bearing the inscription,  "Thus far came the great general, Francisco Vásquez de Coronado ".

   This supposed Quivira lay at about the fortieth parallel of north latitude, and I see that quite lately the New York archaeologist Dr. Hodge has identified it with the